 - 1. Create a directory for the application: mkdir /opt/ShackCLI - 2.
-Go to http://support.sgi.com.
-Log in with your credintials. - 3.
+Go to http://support.sgi.com and log in with your credentials. - 3.
 Download the latest version of ShackCLI_release_xxx.zip into the above directory - 4.
-Extract the files: unzip ShackCLI release xxx.zip
+Extract the files: unzip ShackCLI_release_xxx.zip